 A prodigious pianist, Stéphane De May shares his passion delicately and thoughtfully through his sensitive personality and contact.
 After graduating from the Ecole Normale Alfred Cortot in Paris, and the concert diploma at the Conservatory of Rotterdam, he completed his training by obtaining the Superior Diploma of Chamber Music at the Conservatoire of Mons, after receiving the congratulations of the jury comprised of great masters such as A. Delle-Vigne, A. Rahman El Bacha, T. Evdokimova, G. Van Waas, …

 Winner of numerous intentional competitions (Italy, Spain, Austria, Greece, United States, The Netherlands, …) his name is affiliated with the biggest festivals.

 Since 2014, Stéphane De May is the Director of the classical department of the Royal Conservatory of Liège.
-He is also a piano professor at the Rotterdam Conservatory and is a regular guest professor of the HEMU of Sion in Switzerland.
+He is also a piano professor at the Leuven Conservatory and is a regular guest professor of the HEMU of Sion in Switzerland.